kera-cudmore/seaside-sewing/README.md

   ![Empty Wish list Page Wireframe](documentation/wireframes/wishlist-empty.png)

 * Wish list Page - The wish list page is very similar in layout to the bag page.
-It displays an image of the item, the title,selected size and sku for the product along with the product price.
+It displays an image of the item, the title, selected size and sku for the product along with the product price.
 There is also has a button to remove the product from their wish list.
 The user can add an item from their wish list to their bag by clicking on the product which will take them to the product details page where they can select sizes and quantity.

   ![Wish list Page Wireframe](documentation/wireframes/wishlist.png)